Notifications

 The following email frequencies are currently supported:

-• Emails will be sent each day during the selected hour
+• Daily - emails will be sent each day during the selected hour

-• Emails will be sent on the selected day, every week during the selected hour
+• Weekly - emails will be sent on the selected day, every week during the selected hour

 Email Time